How can I help?

 Sarah has worked in paediatric Speech and Language Therapy for ten years, in a variety of specialisms including Specific Language Impairment/Developmental Language Disorder, complex speech disorders, stammering and school-aged autism assessment.
 She continues to carry out clinical work for the NHS alongside her lecturing post.

-Sarah teaches on the following modules on the BSc (Hons) Speech & Language Therapy course:
+Sarah teaches on the following modules on the BSc (Hons) Speech and Language Therapy course:

 • Clinical Phonetics and Phonology